Development Environment Setup

 • build - Builds the container using our custom Dockerfile instead of a base image

-• network_mode: service:db - This connects the app container directly to the database container’s network.
+• network_mode: service:db - The app container shares the database container’s network namespace entirely.
 This means you can connect to PostgreSQL using localhost:5432 from within the app container.
+It also means extra_hosts cannot be used on the app service, as these two options conflict.

-• volumes: postgres_data - This creates a named volume that persists your database data even when containers are stopped or removed.
+• volumes: postgres_data - A named volume that persists your database data even when containers are stopped or removed.

-• command: sleep infinity - This keeps the app container running so VSCode can connect to it.
+• command: sleep infinity - Keeps the app container running so VSCode can connect to it.

 6. Configure the Dev Container